mkanoria/Not-the-Oscars/README.md

 This is my submission for the Shopify Frontend Development Challenge (Summer '21)

 ## Demo Link

-TODO
+Check it out at [https://mkanoria.github.io/Not-the-Oscars](https://mkanoria.github.io/Not-the-Oscars)

 ## Core Features

-- Clean UI to Search and browse the OMDB library
-- Add movies from search results to a nomination list
+- Search results should come from OMDB's API ✅
+- Each search result should list at least its title, year of release and a button to nominate that film.✅
+- Updates to the search terms should update the result list ✅
-- Browse through, and remove movies from the nomination list
+- Movies in search results can be added and removed from the nomination list. ✅
-- Get plot details and the IMDB rating while browsing movies
-- Maximum of 5 movies can be nominated, banner shows up alerting the user and they cannot add more movies
+- If a search result has already been nominated, disable its nominate button. ✅
+- Display a banner when the user has 5 nominations. ✅

-### Extras
+### Extras features
 - Storing a user's nomination list in the browser's local storage, helping persist information across sessions
 - Infinite scroll to browse search results - using pagination on the OMDB search API
 - Animations for adding/deleting movies from nomination lists
+- Get plot details and the IMDB rating while browsing movies

 ## Installing